AndreasChristensen89/resto-booking-system/README.md

             * ![Nav Bar - superuser](/static/images/readme-pictures/navbar-logged-in-superuser-medium.JPG)
             * ![Nav Bar - superuser dropdown box](/static/images/readme-pictures/navbar-logged-in-superuser-dropbox-medium.JPG)
         * All user have the webpage icon that leads to the landing page
     * Navbar sticks to the top, using Bootstrap's "fixed-top" class.
-This does however cover the top part, so extra magins had to be created for headings.
+This does however cover the top part, so extra margins had to be created for headings.

 * __Landing page__:
     * The landing page has bright themed hero picture of a wooden bar desk.
 This picture is used in all main pages of the site.
 There is a welcome message being generated according to who is logged in, and the details of the user.
-The main title "Welcome to Dre's Diner" is animated going from 0 to 100 opacity, and moving 50px up when coming into view.
+The main title "Welcome to Dre's Diner" is animated going from 0 to 100 opacity and moving 50px up when coming into view.
 If the user is not logged in it will display the standard welcome message.
 If logged in, but with no name details added in profile, it will greet the user by username underneath the welcome message "Good to see you, (inserts name)".
 If name details are provided it will use the provided first name in the greeting.
 The greeting appears into view after a second and a half, changing opacity from 0 to 100.
 If user is not logged in the message will read "Log in to make a reservation"

         * ![Landing page - logged out large](/static/images/readme-pictures/index-logged-out-large.JPG)
         * ![Landing page - logged in large](/static/images/readme-pictures/index-logged-in-large.JPG)